 “Once we made the decision to pivot, we committed to doing one thing and doing it well.
 No distractions.” – Jason Goldberg, cofounder and CEO of Fab.

-Fab was originally known as Fabulis a gay social networking site before pivoting wonderfully into a daily flash sales site for independent artists.
+Fab was originally known as Fabulis an LGBT social networking site before pivoting wonderfully into a daily flash sales site for independent artists.
 Cofounders Jason Goldberg and Bradford Shellhammer admitted to themselves that Fabulis wasn’t turning out to be the success that they hoped, being stuck at 150,000 users for the last few months.
 It was time to pivot.

 The first and foremost requirement for a pivot to truly succeed is it must solve a major problem.
 At the time Fab was a hugely successful company, despite the fact that the daily flash sales model wasn’t sustainable in the long-term, choosing to drastically scale down their product offerings moved too far from their identity as a designer store.
 Fab ultimately created another problem while prematurely trying to solve another.